alberttocastro/alberttocastro/README.md

 - Visual Basic (Excel)

 I'm focusing on developing my skills on Javascript, right now.
 I'm also building some sideprojects I hope will monetize some day.
 It will help me to understand the development decisions I should take over time.
-I carry on some projects under the World Digital Code or [wode.dev](http://wode.dev) brand, which I created myself, along with a great friend.
-We carry it as a weekend project.
-We started by managing a web hosting, developing some websites, and we're also engaged in some Saas projects.
 Feel free to browse around the repos, and give any feedback through [albertto.programmer@gmail.com](mailto:albertto.programmer@gmail.com).

 The project I'm working right now deals with personal finances.
 It will be a WebApp first.
 Then I plan to turn it mobile.